- Code PHYS2013

 PHYS2013 (2nd year Quantum Mechanics) now follows the ‘flipped classroom’ model, that is, there are no lectures but instead short videos that convey the course content.
 After each of these videos there are a serious of multiple choice (MC) questions which are intended to test your understanding of the video content.

 For 1 hour each week I will meet with the class and discuss concepts in QM.
 Since this is the combination of a lecture and a tute, I call this a Lute.
 The main reason for this hour is for discussion of the assignment problems (hints not direct answers) as well as other similar problems.
-This session will not be compulsory, accept when quizzes are held.

 There are also 12 hours of lab over the semester.